rnm2453/python-slackclient/README.md

   2. Respond To Messages
   3. Reply In Threads
   4. React to Reactions
-  5. And More if you want to
+  5. And More if you want to :sunny: